WilkinGames/deadswitch-combat-legacy-server/README.md

 © 2023 Wilkin Games

-Note: Development is currently on hold.
+**Note:** Official development is currently on hold.
+Branches and updates are welcome.

 ## Playtest